ripsawridge/site/site/contents/_posts/2019-11-7-transformation.md

 used here under a Creative Commons [Attribution-NoDerivs 2.0 Generic license](https://creativecommons.org/licenses/by-nd/2.0/).*

-It wasn’t until age 47 that I had an experience that demonstrated for me that there is a loving hand “above” us that can and does reach “down” to touch us.
+It wasn’t until age 47 that I had an experience that demonstrated for me that there is a loving hand "above" us that can and does reach down to touch us.
 I’d been working for about a year in a mix of Zen Buddhist sitting and meditation, and a variant of what’s sometimes called the Western Esoteric Tradition, and sometimes called “magic” or, worse “Satans’ work!” (heh.